pratiikchaudhari/AI-ML-Roadmap/README.md

 Just tell me 👍

-Here’s a **clean, professional GitHub README–ready version** of **Module 1: Linear Algebra**, written in clear Markdown and suitable for an AI/ML learning repository.

----

 ## 📘 Module 1: Linear Algebra

 Linear Algebra forms the mathematical backbone of Machine Learning and Artificial Intelligence.
 This module focuses on the core concepts required to understand data representation, model behavior, and optimization techniques used in modern ML algorithms.